Project Setup

 EarthFast is currently in Testnet, and its Smart Contracts live on Sepolia Testnet

-For most projects, the no-code Dashboard is the simplest and quickest way to get setup.
+For most projects, the is the simplest and quickest way to get setup.
 Continue to the docs below if you want a more involved, custom setup

 Your website